Influenza Activity Surveillance 2017

 For more information: NSW Health – Infectious Diseases Alert

-One thousand, nine hundred and sixty-seven cases of influenza were reported this week with 28 cases being characterised as influenza A and 11 as influenza B. Cases comprised of 14 males and 25 females, with a median age of 35 years.
-There have been 1,200 cases of influenza notified year-to-date, compared with 728 cases reported for the same period last year.
+One thousand, nine hundred and sixty-seven cases of influenza were reported this week with 1,045 cases being characterised as influenza A and 922 as influenza B. Cases comprised of 860 males and 1107 females, with a median age of 38 years.
+There have been 21,401 cases of influenza notified year-to-date, compared with 4,567 cases reported for the same period last year.
 Influenza notifications are higher than currently reported as not all influenza notifications have been entered into the surveillance system.

 For more information: Communicable Diseases Control Branch

 Public Health Services produce the fluTAS Report to provide information about the level of influenza (flu) in Tasmania.
 This is a short interim fluTAS report to provide additional data during the peak of the season.

 ▪The current intense mid-seasonal influenza activity is occurring in all regions of Tasmania.